bitcraftlab/Self-Organization_by_Design_II/2__chemical_geometry/readme.md

 - How can you encode the structure in attraction-repulsion rules?
 - Create your own 2D chemistry

+###### Image-Based Chemistry

+- Create a self-organizing system that reacts to input from the webcam using the video_loops library.
+- What happens if you point your video camera at your screen?
+- Couple two simulations using two laptops with webcams!

 ###### Aggregation

 Create your own variant of Diffusion Limited Aggregation.